avertiy/SimpleTwitter/README.md

 patterns used: CQRS pattern without Event sourcing, Repository + GenericRepository, Unit of Work technologies used: NServiceBus (sender-> publisher -> subscriber), Redis (with StackExchange client), WCF, WebAPi

+Further optimizations:

+Read models could be separated on recent data stored in on logical redis database (limited set contains last 100 posts(tweets) of each user) and the archived data stored in another logical redis db, b/c users will not list more than 10 pages of tweets (10 tweets per page) so the scan can be faster if the set will be limited